 Your treatment plan may include a combination of:

 - lifestyle adjustments, including stress management, and identifying and avoiding your migraine triggers

-- over the counter pain or migraine medications, such as Nurofen or Panadol
+- over the counter or prescription medications, to manage your symptoms

 - prescription medications that you take to try and prevent attacks (Including the new CGRP medications)

 - prescription migraine medications that you take as soon as a headache starts, to keep it from becoming severe and to ease symptoms (triptans)

 - hormone therapy or hormonal contraception if migraine attacks seem to occur in relation to your menstrual cycle (read more on menstrual migraine)

 You can also try a few things at home that may also help relieve the pain from your migraine attacks:

 - Place a cold cloth or icepack over your forehead or behind your neck.